-When evaluating solutions, think long-term to future proof your company.
+When evaluating solutions, think long-term to future-proof your company.
 You must see beyond the costs for implementation and training and calculate the benefits of higher productivity, increased customer satisfaction, and greater sales.

 Quote-to-cash vs B2B eCommerce

-A stand-alone QTC solution may increase customer lifetime value and generate more sales through back-office processes automation.
+A stand-alone QTC solution may increase customer lifetime value and generate more sales through back-office processes and eCommerce automation.
 But a B2B eCommerce solution not only automates sales, but helps you penetrate new markets and discover an untapped desire for your brand.